rob-luke/Neuroimaging.jl/docs/src/assr/examples.md

 s.processing["statistics"]
 ```

-## Demonstrate no false postiive at other freqs
+## Demonstrate no false positive at other frequencies

 While its interesting to observe a significant response at the modulation rate as expected,
 it is important to ensure that the false detection rate at other frequencies is not too high.